-The clinical features of osteomalacia are subtle and could be manifested as bone pain or low back pain of varying severity in some cases.
+The clinical features of osteomalacia in adults are subtle and could be manifested as bone pain or low back pain of varying severity in some cases.
 Severe muscle weakness and hypotonia may be a prominent feature in adults with vitamin D deficiency.
-Improvement of myopathy occurs after very low doses of calcitriol and independently of changes in serum mineral levels.
+Improvement of myopathy occurs after low doses of vitamin D.

 The first clinical presentation could be an acute fracture of the long bones, pubic ramii, ribs, or spine.
-The radiographic manifestations could be mild, e.g., generalized, nonspecific osteopenia or more specific, such as pseudofractures, commonly seen at the medial edges of long bones shaft (Figure 4).
+The radiographic manifestations could be mild, e.g., generalized, nonspecific osteopenia or more specific, such as pseudofractures, commonly seen at the medial edges of the shafts of long bones (Figure 4).

 Figure 4.
-A young male with osteomalacia.
+Young male with osteomalacia.
 Note a pseudofracture in the medial edge of the upper femoral shaft (arrow).